 Our group particularly focuses on the institutions of compulsory school education and higher education.
 Our geographical contexts of research span multiple countries and continents, as we are interested in understanding how changing governance practices unfold in and are specific to local contexts.
 We acknowledge Western bias in literature on governance in education, and thus aim to take our research to underexplored contexts as well as to enrich our theoretical and methodological sources with insights from outside of Anglo-American academia.

-The research questions that inspire our research agenda
+Research questions inspiring our research agenda

 We are interested in understanding how societies are governed, and, specifically, how education and knowledge contribute to and function as governance technologies.
 With respect to the role of knowledge in the governance of education, our main question is: how do particular knowledge and its producers gain and exercise power in education governance?
 How is knowledge production, in addition to its use, embedded in politics and how does it contribute to power relations?